Applications are closed for 2022.

 • Gain in-depth training in research-based teaching methods

-• Become more effective supporting a broad range of students, addressing issues of diversity and inclusion in teaching environments
+• Become more effective at supporting a broad range of students and addressing issues of diversity and inclusion in teaching environments

 • Develop instructional materials that encourage active learning, and test them in an authentic teaching setting